rouskinlab/seismic-rna/src/userdocs/extras/run/mask.rst

   that would keep more reads, such as a lower value for ``--min-finfo-read`` or ``--min-mut-gap`` or a higher value for ``--max-fmut-read``.
-- If you are losing too many reads for having too few informative positions, then also double check the 5' and 3' ends of the section over which you are masking and ensure that the section is not too long compared to your reads.
+- If you are losing too many reads for having too few informative positions, then also double check the 5' and 3' ends of the region over which you are masking and ensure that the region is not too long compared to your reads.
 - If you are losing too many reads for having too many mutations, or mutations that are too close together, then there may be a problem with the data quality that is causing excessive mutations, such as